-The AEMC's usual practice is to publish all written submissions on our website to encourage an open and robust decision making process, although exception can be made in the case of confidential information.
+Subject to certain exceptions, the AEMC's usual practice is to publish submissions on our website to encourage an open and robust decision making process.

-For rule changes that follow the expedited rule change process there is only one round of consultation after the rule change is initiated and no draft determination is published.
+18 For rule changes that follow the expedited rule change process there is only one round of consultation after the rule change is initiated and no draft determination is published.
 For rule changes that follow the fast-track process the draft determination is published 5 weeks after the rule change is initiated.

-The AEMC may make a more preferable rule, if it is satisfied that, after considering the issue in the rule change request, the more preferable rule will or is likely to better contribute to the achievement of the national energy objectives.
+19 The AEMC may make a more preferable rule, if it is satisfied that, after considering the issue in the rule change request, the more preferable rule will or is likely to better contribute to the achievement of the national energy objectives.
 The AEMC's powers to make a more preferable rule are limited by the scope of the issues raised in the original rule change proposal.
 That is, we can only make more preferable rules where the more preferable rule will address an issue or issues raised by the rule change request.